Top 10 · AR

 - 0

-Arkansas ranks #3 nationally for indexed oral & maxillofacial surgeons.
+Arkansas ranks #3 nationally for indexed oral and maxillofacial surgeons.
 Indexed density: 0.32 per 100K residents (population 3.09M ).

 Verified · NPPES (CMS)refreshed May 7, 2026